 Kicking off the month of December, Allan Gardens Conservatory hosts its Winter Flower Show.
 Until the beginning of January, you’ll be able to see thousands of flowering plants, including 30 varieties of poinsettias.
 Allan Gardens features six greenhouses, and it’s a fabulous place to warm up on a cold, winter day.
 Plus, it’s one of the best free things to do in Toronto.

 Christmas by Candlelight is a special event throughout the Winter Flower Show.
 On select evenings, Allan Gardens has extended hours until 7:00pm.
 You’ll be able to view the plants and flowers by candlelight at one of the most magical Christmas events in Toronto.
-(This might not be happening in 2023, will update when I find out!).
+Closer to the west end of the city, Etobicoke or Mississauga?
+The Centennial Park Conservatory has a Winter Flower Show, too.

 My top choice for where to stay in Toronto near Allan Gardens is the Chelsea Hotel Toronto.
 Book your stay at the Chelsea Hotel and check out these reviews by fellow travelers.